 Access additional guidance on what should be reviewed by the Department/Center/Institute on the Proposal review and submission page.

 Five business day internal deadline

 Final documents include all contents of the application as intended to be submitted to the sponsor.
-Only changes requested/required by ORA/ORS can be made to the application once received in ORA/ORS for institutional review.
+Only changes requested/required by ORA/ORS can be made to the application once it has been received by ORA/ORS for institutional review.

 In rare, extenuating circumstances, when the five business day deadline cannot be met, a Late Waiver Request may be submitted, subject to institutional review and approval.
 Access guidance about submitting a Late Waiver Request.

-Note: the five business day deadline does not apply to white papers, Letters of Intent to apply, and Pre‐Proposal submissions, unless a budget or Institutional Authorized Official signature is required.
-These can be submitted directly to the sponsor, unless your department has a review/submission process in place.
+The five business day deadline does not apply to white papers, Letters of Intent to apply, and Pre‐Proposal submissions, unless a budget or Institutional Authorized Official signature is required.
+These can be submitted directly to the sponsor, unless the department has a review/submission process in place.